colehurwitz/IBL_foundation_model/README.md

 - **Training Logs:**
   Training logs will be uploaded to Weights & Biases (wandb) and saved in the `results` folder.

-Here's a cleaned-up and well-organized version of the markdown documentation for running fine-tuning and evaluation scripts:

----

 ## Fine-Tuning and Evaluating the Pre-trained Model

 ### Notes